-Here’s the really important lesson when it comes to communicating about fantasies: For kinksters, it’s not simply about ensuring everyone involved is comfortable and consenting; it’s about feeling empowered in asking for what you want out of sex — without being shamed for it — so you can have the sex you want to have with the people you want to have it with.
+Here’s the vital lesson when it comes to communicating about fantasies.
+For kinksters, it’s not simply about ensuring everyone involved is comfortable and consenting.
+It’s about feeling empowered in asking for what you want out of sex, without being shamed for it, so you can have the sex you want.

-We’ve all heard of “no means no,” but because kink can be risky, covers a broad spectrum of activities, and can push comfort limits, those who practice it don’t just assume someone will be okay with a certain act just because they haven’t said ‘no’.
+We’ve all heard of ‘no means no’, but because kink can be risky, covers a broad spectrum of activities, and can push comfort limits, those who practise it don’t just assume someone will be okay with a particular act just because they haven’t said ‘no’.

 The kink community takes this a step further by creating systems so people can indicate that they’re no longer having a great time, such as:

-Safewords: These are words determined in the negotiation phase that indicate that a person no longer consents.
-This is great in any sexual encounter, but especially important in a scene where saying “no” or “stop” is part of what both partners agree will happen as part of the interaction.
+These are words determined in the negotiation phase that indicate that a person no longer consents.
+This is great in any sexual encounter but crucial in a scene where saying ‘no’ or ‘stop’ is part of what both partners agree will happen as part of the interaction.

-Stoplight system: If a partner is doing something that doesn’t feel right and you want them to slow down but don’t want to bring the sexual encounter to a complete halt, a lot of people will use the words “yellow” and “red” to indicate “slow down” and “stop”.
+If a partner is doing something that doesn’t feel right and you want them to slow down but don’t want to bring the sexual encounter to a complete halt, a lot of people will use the words ‘yellow’ to indicate ‘slow down’ and ‘red’ to indicate ‘stop’.

 Here’s the really important lesson when it comes to consent: it’s an ongoing process.

-It’s ok to arrange a hot liason on a Tuesday yet have no interest in it by Wednesday.
+- It’s okay for you to arrange a hot liaison on a Tuesday, yet have no interest in it by Wednesday.

-It’s ok to be getting hot and heavy in the bar, but by the time you get to the bedroom have lost your turn-on and want to hold hands instead.
+- It’s okay to be getting hot and heavy in the bar, but by the time you get to the bedroom have lost your turn-on and want to hold hands instead.

-It’s ok to be naked and in the middle of a sex act and decide you’d rather not continue.
+- It’s okay to be naked and in the middle of a sex act and decide you’d rather not continue.

 None of these scenarios obligates you (or your partner) to do something sexual that you (or they) don’t want to do.

-Whatever the case, it’s important to have a space carved out for consent – you’re allowed to say you’re not in the mood without being shamed or punished for it.
+Whatever the case, it’s essential to have a space carved out for consent.
+You’re allowed to say you’re not in the mood without being shamed or punished for it.

-For more turn-on and pleasure, my advice is to learn from the kink community and talk about sex before sex, talk about sex during sex, and talk about sex after sex.
+For more turn-ons and pleasure, my advice is to learn from the kink community and talk about sex before sex, talk about sex during sex, and talk about sex after sex.

-Asa Baav is founder of Tailor Matched, offline dating for the wild at heart.
+Asa Baav is the founder of Tailor Matched, offline dating for the wild at heart.
 She’s on a mission to take our dating and sex lives off the screen and back out into the world where they belong.
-Find out more tailormatched.com
+Find out more at tailormatched.com.